isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Declare a destructor `noexcept`.
-That will ensure that it either completes normally or terminate the program.
+That will ensure that it either completes normally or terminates the program.

 ##### Note